This post may contain affiliate links. Please read our disclosure policy.

 • 3 tablespoon old fashioned oats

-• 2 tablespoons sugar (or use brown sugar)
+• 2 tablespoons sugar or brown sugar

-• 2 tablespoons salted butter -softened
+• 2 tablespoons salted butter – softened to room temperature

 Instructions